FakeItEasy/FakeItEasy/docs/raising-events.md

 forwarded to another implementation (wrapped object or base class) that FakeItEasy has no control over, so the fake doesn't know about the handlers and cannot call them.

+Similarly, strict fakes don't handle any call unless explicitly configured, including event subscription or unsubscription, so FakeItEasy also can't raise events on strict fakes.

 To work around this limitation, you will need to explicitly configure the calls to the event accessors to handle event subscription yourself, as in the example